-- A: It is possible for any type of screw-in cleats to fall out.
-There are some sole materials that hold better than others.
-The best materials for holding screw in cleats are harder/high carbon rubber soles.
+- A: Fall-out is RARE if installed properly which is up to you.
+It is possible for any type of screw-in cleats to fall out and he best materials for holding screw in cleats are FLAT, high-carbon rubber soles.
 Softer foam rubber soles and outsoles with deep siping cuts tend to be less reliable for holding screws.
-Some customers have found that a little dab of Super Glue, etc. will greatly increase hold.

 - Q: Is there a single recommended pattern for installing Golfkicks?

-- A: It depends on the shoe and tread pattern, find flat spots on the sole and distribute similar to a golf shoe, 8 or 9 cleats on a single adult shoe.
+- A: No. It depends on the shoe and tread pattern, find flat spots on the sole and distribute similar to photos above, 8 cleats on a single adult shoe.